Centurix/harmonize/README.md

 I've only tested this under Linux, should work in Windows, YMMV

 Included copies of older scripts which do funky things with feeds and thetvdb.com queries.

+**To use this, please ensure you have a paid subscription to the Harmontown podcast. $5 if you don't want to peel carrots**